How to Conduct Employee Training Needs Assessment

 - Observation: When using a training needs assessment template for an organizational level assessment, observation is a good way to identify gaps in knowledge and skills that appear in the daily workflow of various teams.

 - Skills Audit: Using corporate goals as a guide you can conduct a skills audit, which would be a test given to generate a training needs assessment report.

-- Customer Feedback: An informal training need assessment process would be to monitor customer feedback and reviews.
+- Customer Feedback: An informal employee training needs assessment process would be to monitor customer feedback and reviews.
 If you see certain complaints coming up from more than one person, that’s a potential indicator of a training need.

-Below is an example of how to conduct a training needs analysis using the surveys in the OCM Solution training analysis and management toolkit.
+Below is an example of how to conduct a training needs analysis using the surveys in the OCMS Portal’s Training Needs Analysis Tool.

 Jump to the section in this article on: How to Analyze Training Needs with Surveys

-If you have any questions about this article on training need analysis process flow, how to do needs assessment, and competency based training and assessment, please reach out and let us know.
+If you have any questions about this article on training needs analysis report examples, training needs analysis final report templates, and sample training needs analysis templates, please reach out and let us know.

 Training Need Assessment Step-by-Step Guide

 Next, we will detail a training needs assessment process, which involves six steps.
-This training need analysis model can be used for any type of training need identification process and for any level of how to identify employee training needs (organizational, group/job role, and individual).
+This training needs assessment model can be used for any type of training need identification process and for any level of how to identify employee training needs (organizational, group/job role, and individual).